Here is Here. And Everywhere.

 Connecting viewers to different parts of the world, the golden spheres slowly illuminate when the sun rises in 4 international locations:

-• The work at the corner of Joynton and Zetland avenues are connected to daylight hours in Tapon del Darien, Yaviza in Panama.
+- The work in front of the Green Square Public School and Community Spaces at the corner of Joynton and Zetland avenues is connected to daylight hours in Tapon del Darien, Yaviza in Panama.

 The lights dim when the sun sets in the international locations the installations are linked to.